 I have seen firsthand how this shapes who we are.
 I hail from Southern Illinois from a farm straddling the lines of Mascoutah and Freeburg that my family carved out of the land after immigrating in the 1830s.
-I grew up working on that farm, going to the community school, and then earning an ROTC scholarship that took me to The Citadel, the South Carolina Military College.
+I grew up working on that farm, going to the community school and then earning an ROTC scholarship that took me to The Citadel, the South Carolina Military College.

 I got my first taste of an entirely different culture, how we see others and they see us.
-I learned how to build lifelong relationships based on standing side by side with your brothers and sisters and face whatever lay before us.
-I would graduate and move forward to my career as a young Second Lieutenant in the Army Aviation Branch.
+I learned how to build lifelong relationships based on standing side by side with your brothers and sisters and face whatever lay before you.
+I graduated and moved forward in my career as a young Second Lieutenant in the Army Aviation Branch.
 I saw duty with the 10th Mountain Division, 101st Airborne Division (Air Assault), 160th Special Operations Aviation Regiment (Airborne), and 5th Special Forces Group (Airborne).
 I have been deployed in support of combat operations in Iraq, Afghanistan, and Syria as well as a Joint Combined Exchange Training with the Colombia military.

 What America means, what it means to be an American, changes when you see it in action.
-There are things that we don’t fully understand about the privileges we have and the responsibilities we bear until you are standing in a foreign land charged with bringing or keeping the peace, finding a way to build common ground, and showing basic kindness where none is expected.
+There are things that we don’t fully understand about the privileges we have and the responsibilities we bear until you are standing in a foreign land charged with bringing or keeping the peace.
+Finding a way to build common ground, and showing basic kindness where none is expected.

 When I came home, I saw that we have forgotten some of that.
 Our pride is bruised, and we feel like the good times may be more behind us than ahead.
 This leaves people looking for someone to blame.
 We mock our own worth, ethics, our communities, our country and are losing faith in our leaders.